-The due date of the \$100,000 annual amount payable to the University of Illinois that was originally due on December 31, 2020 pursuant to the 2014 License Agreement was extended to April 19, 2021 and was paid in full on April 1, 2021.
+The due date of the \$100,000 annual amount payable to the University of Illinois that was originally due on December 31, 2020 pursuant to the 2014 License Agreement was extended to April 19, 2021 and was paid in full on April 1, 2021 .

 By email dated July 21, 2016, the Company received a demand from an investment banking consulting firm that represented the Company in 2012 in conjunction with the Pier transaction alleging that \$225,000 is due and payable for investment banking services rendered.
-Such amount has been included in accrued expenses at March 31, 2021 and December 31, 2020.
+Such amount has been included in accrued expenses at June 30, 2021 and December 31, 2020.
+See Note 1 for additional information on the Pier transaction.

 The Company is periodically the subject of various pending and threatened legal actions and claims.
-In the opinion of management of the Company, adequate provision has been made in the Company's consolidated financial statements as of March 31, 2021 and December 31, 2020 with respect to such matters, including, specifically, the matters noted above.
+In the opinion of management of the Company, adequate provision has been made in the Company's consolidated financial statements as of June 30, 2021 and December 31, 2020 with respect to such matters, including, specifically, the matters noted above.
 The Company intends to vigorously defend itself if any of the matters described above results in the filing of a lawsuit or formal claim.